 - When something is right, it’s right.

 Sure, I could have continued out that afternoon, hunted down other school buses and snapped hundreds of additional photos, but it’s doubtful that any of those shots would have been as good as the first one.
-Had those first shots turned out to be mediocre, I surely had a duty to go out and look for better backdrops, lighting, etc. to craft the best photograph.
+Had those first shots turned out to be mediocre, I would have continued shooting or switched locations to ensure better backdrops, lighting, etc. to craft the best photograph.
+(Here’s my photography portfolio of shots that took longer than a couple minutes to compose.)

-But when something is right, it’s right, even if it’s a two-minute school bus file photo that continues to live on more than a decade later.
+But when something is right, it’s right, even if it’s a two-minute school bus file photo that continues to live on well into its second decade.